Dumaguete City, the Philippines

-Evenings were vibrant on the Boulevard, even as the rest of the city had retired for the night.
+Evenings were vibrant on the Boulevard even as the rest of the city had retired for the night.
 Neon lights and music emanated from a row of restaurants and bars.
 The town and the out-of-towners would come together under its ancient acacia trees and on the paved breakwater.
 Bustling but not crowded, the strip had taken the place of a town plaza, becoming a melting pot of characters that made for a night of people-watching.

 After whetting our appetite with hard boiled quail eggs, care of a street vendor, we went for ritzy dining in Don Atilano Steakhouse.
 Trust my sister for sniffing out the swankiest places.
 My wallet shivered at the mood lighting alone.
-Food quality, it turned out, was inconsistent, though the ambiance made up for it.
-My order was forgettable, but Mom’s lengua estofado (ox tongue) was memorably tender.
+Food quality, it turned out, was inconsistent, though the ambiance more than made up for it.
+My order was OK, but Mom’s lengua estofado (ox tongue) was memorably tender.

 Although not on the Boulevard, Dumaguete’s iconic Sans Rival Cakes & Pastries was just a stone’s throw away.
 The reputed creaminess of their sans rival was truly without rival.
 Excuse me, Col. Sanders, but that dripping buttercream was finger-lickin’ good!
 Long lines perfectly justified.
 We bought boxes of silvanas, those addictive frozen cream-filled cookies, to take home only to find them squished and half melted after our flight.

 Our unlikely venue for a sing-along session, accompanied by an overly animated piano player, was Lab-as Seafood Restaurant.
-The freshest fish dishes (tastiest item on the menu was cheesy oyster, according to my mother) could not top the high notes belted out, a la Anne Curtis, by performers who shall not be named.
+The freshest fish dishes (tastiest item on the menu was cheesy oyster, according to my foodie mother) could not top the high notes belted out, a la Anne Curtis, by performers who shall not be named.
 Perhaps that was why the place was practically empty that time while the crowd overflowed at Hayahay Treehouse Bar next door.

 Mom gamely joined us for a night cap at the alfresco restobar of Honeycomb Tourist Inn.
 Formerly called North Pole, an ice cream parlor in the 1950s, the place was my dad’s hangout during his college days at Silliman.
 Providing the soundtrack of our nostalgic night was Liquid Souls, a band that made good use of their violin-playing member by covering songs of The Corrs.
 Several people on motorcycles stopped across the Boulevard to enjoy the music without spending for drinks.

 My cup was already running over with time spent on a trip with my loved ones; a tangible present would have been utterly redundant.
 But Dumaguete itself gave me a special treat: its sweet delicacy.
 Like the national hero I was named after, my taste buds were nationalistic.
-They prefered local sweets, and how they loved budbud kabog, millet cake wrapped in coconut leaves.
+They preferred local sweets, and how they loved budbud kabog, millet cake wrapped in coconut leaves.
 Not to be confused with its lookalike, the more common suman (rice cake), the tempered sweetness and grainy texture of kabog was, well, unkabogable, for lack of a better word.

 This trip, out of all I had taken, was unkabogable (apologies to my foreign readers, the term is untranslatable).
 I wondered if Rizal derived some measure of pleasure and comfort, as I had on our birthday, when the ship that would take him to his exile allegedly made a stop at Dumaguete in 1892.